 Tax efficiency is a key consideration of Betterment’s portfolio management philosophy.

-With our new Tax-Coordinated Portfolio (TCP), we’re continuing the mission to help our customers’ portfolios become as tax efficient as possible.
+With our new Tax Coordination feature, we’re continuing the mission to help our customers’ portfolios become as tax efficient as possible.

 While new products can often be achieved using our existing engineering abstractions, TCP brought the engineering team a new level of complexity that required us to rethink how parts of our portfolio management system were built.

 Betterment’s TCP feature is our very own, fully automated version of an investment strategy known as asset location.

 If you’re not familiar with asset location, it is a strategy designed to optimize after-tax returns by placing tax-inefficient securities into more tax-advantaged accounts, such as 401(k)s and Individual Retirement Accounts (IRAs).

 Before we built TCP, Betterment customers had each account managed as a separate, standalone portfolio.

 For example, customers could set up a Roth IRA with a portfolio of 90% stocks and 10% bonds to save for retirement.